 An instant gas water heater can operate with natural gas or LPG.
 Its size isn’t determined by how many people live in the house but by how many faucets might need hot water at the same time.

-For instance, if your home has two bathrooms and a kitchen that all require hot water simultaneously, particularly during peak times like the evening, you should consider acquiring a unit with a 24-liter capacity to guarantee an adequate supply of hot water for all the taps.
+For instance, if your home has two bathrooms and a kitchen that all require hot water simultaneously, particularly during peak times like the evening, you should consider acquiring a unit with a 24-litre capacity to guarantee an adequate hot water supply for all the taps.

 Number of outlets | Gas instant hot water |